This course will introduce students to the history, processes and practice of negotiation as it pertains to the legal profession.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each Discussion.
 Each thread must be 400–500 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 2 classmates’ threads.
 Each reply must be 150–200 words.

-The student will write a 5–7-page research-based paper in current Bluebook format that address the different actions and methods of disputue resolution that can be used to resolve the issue raised in the fact pattern contained in Module 8.
-The paper must include at least 5 references, which must include the course textbook, the bible, and the case and statute included in Module 8.
+The student will write a 5–7-page research-based paper in current Bluebook format that address the different actions and methods of dispute resolution that can be used to resolve the issue raised in the fact pattern contained in Module 8: Week 8.
+The paper must include at least 5 references, which must include the course textbook, the bible, and the case and statute included in Module 8: Week 8.
 The paper must also have a title page and must make use of reader-friendly aids, such as section summaries, tables of contents, indices, and appendices, when appropriate.

-The exam will cover the Reading & Study material for the assigned modules/weeks.
-The exam will be open-book/open-notes, and may contain multiple-choice and/or short answer questions, and have a 1-hour time limit.
+Each quiz will cover the Learn material for the assigned Module: Week.
+The quiz will be open-book/open-notes, and may contain multiple-choice and/or short answer questions, and have a 90 minute time limit.